Join us!

 Limited spots available, don't miss the opportunity—sign up your school now to secure your spot!

-Additionally, you’ll find assignments for the speeches in the SBC manual, along with example materials to guide you further.
+All information can be found in the in the SBC manual, along with example materials to guide you further.

 • Phase 2: Selecting participants